C2SM/git-course/advanced/Exercise_1.md

 git config --global alias.lg "log --oneline --graph"
 ```

-This command writes into your *.gitconfig* file on your *$HOME* directory.
+This command edits a file with path `~/.gitconfig`.
 If you now run `git lg`, you will see the log with the options you specified.
 Note that you can create aliases for any Git command using `git config` and this is a very powerful tool.

 ## Use git diff <a name="diff"></a>